galaxyproject/galaxy-hub/src/news/2020-07-galaxy-update/index.md

 <div class="card border-info"  style="min-width: 16rem; max-width: 24rem">
 <div class="card-header">[Gitter Chat Support in GTN](https://training.galaxyproject.org/training-material/topics/proteomics/tutorials/maxquant-label-free/tutorial.html)</div>

 Thanks to an update by [Saskia Hiltemann](https://training.galaxyproject.org/training-material/hall-of-fame#shiltemann), GTN tutorials now show a link to Gitter chat help at the bottom of the screen.
-Authors can configure this to go to topic or tutorial specific chat rooms, of default to the main GTN room.
+Authors can configure this to go to topic or tutorial specific chat rooms, or default to the main GTN room.

 <img class="card-img-bottom" src="open-chat.png" alt="Seeking chat?" />
 </div>